 shoppers for some members, allowing them to feel safe in their homes.

-No job is too small and all are needed.
+No job was too small and all were needed.

 Keep up the good work ladies.